viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 * The coreAddress is 127.0.0.1
 * The Port is 8081
-* The FTP-Server address is ftp.ServerName.org (could also be a number like the coreAddress)
+* The FTP-Server address is ftp.ServerName.org (could also be an IP-Address like the coreAddress)
 * The FTP-Server port is 21
 * The username is pegelReader
 * The password is securePassword123